sajayantony/image-spec/artifact.md

 ## *Artifact Manifest* Property Descriptions

-- **`schemaVersion`** *int*

-  This REQUIRED property specifies the image manifest schema version.
-  For this version of the specification, this MUST be `2` to ensure backward compatibility with older versions of Docker.
-The value of this field will not change.
-This field MAY be removed in a future version of the specification.

 - **`mediaType`** *string*

-  This property SHOULD be used and [remain compatible](media-types.md#compatibility-matrix) with earlier versions of this specification and with other similar external formats.
-  When used, this field MUST contain the media type `application/vnd.oci.artifact.manifest.v1+json`.
+  This property MUST be used and contain the media type `application/vnd.oci.artifact.manifest.v1+json`.

 - **`blobs`** *string*